quotient-im/libQuotient/CONTRIBUTING.md

 Qt Creator, in addition, knows about clazy, an even deeper Qt-aware static analysis tool.
-Even level 1 clazy eats away CPU but produces some very relevant and unobvious notices, such as possible unintended copying of a Qt container, or unguarded null pointers.
+Even level 1 clazy eats away CPU but produces some very relevant notices that are easy to overlook otherwise, such as possible unintended copying of a Qt container, or unguarded null pointers.
 You can use this time to time (see Analyze menu in Qt Creator) instead of hogging your machine with deep analysis as you type.

 ## Git commit messages